adaltas/jumbo/README.md

 ## Installation

+**Requirements:**
-**Requirement:** Vagrant has to be installed on your local machine.
+- Vagrant has to be installed on your local machine.
+- You need a valid SSH public key in `~/.ssh/id_rsa.pub` to provision the clusters.

 ```shell
 git clone jumbo jumbo_dir